 Also, it is only by working this hard that one can engage the maximum possible amount of muscle fibers.
 And unless this maximum amount of fibers is worked, growth will be retarded, if not impossible.
 Many trainees fear this.
 They are afraid of working as hard as is actually required, and thus they often return to their prior methods of training improperly.
-It is much easire to perform 4 sets of 8 reps of a particular movement than it is to complete one set *correctly*; for example, doing 15 reps in proper form to a point where it is momentarily impossible to move the barbell with the involved bodypart.
+It is much easier to perform four sets of 8 reps of a particular movement than it is to complete one set *correctly*; for example, doing 15 reps in proper form to a point where it is momentarily impossible to move the barbell with the involved body part.

 One also walks a very thin line in inducing muscular growth.
 You must work hard enough to induce growth, but not so extensively as to deplete a very definite (but unknown) amount of recovery ability.
-One can train properly in that all exercises are performed in correct style, taken to a point of momentary failure, etc., but if too much work is done, the system will not be able to provide the necessary factors for growth.
+One can train properly in that all exercises are performed correctly, taken to the point of momentary failure, etc., but if too much work is done, the system will not be able to provide the necessary factors for growth.
 Yet many trainees train four, five, six and sometimes even more per week.

 Athletes who are preparing for a season of activity will express surprise that they progressed little while lifting weights three or four days per week, running distance and sprints on their “off” days and practicing the skills needed for their particular activity an additional two or three times per week.
 Their ability to recover has been depleted, and until that ability is restored, no amount of additional work will induce muscular increases.
 Thus training must be limited to no more than three days/week and in some cases only two/week.
 And for some extreme cases, training once per week will serve to induce maximal amounts of growth.

 In addition to inducing growth stimulation, other factors are necessary for increasing the amount of muscle tissue mass.
-These include sleep, nutrition, and a number of psychological variables such as motivation, resistance to pain and “psyching up”, amoung others.
+These include sleep, nutrition, and a number of psychological variables such as motivation, resistance to pain, and “psyching up,” among others.
 Each of these factors is important.

-I am fond of telling doubting trainees that it’s just a matter of always adding weight to the bar, adding another repetition, “If you could get to the point where you’re squatting 400lbs for 20 reps, stiff-legged deadlifting 400 lbs for 15 reps, curling 200 for 10 reps, pressing 200 for 10 resp, doing 10 dips with 300 lbs around your waist, and chinning with 100 pounds, don’t you think you would be big – I mean awfully big?
+I am fond of telling doubting trainees that it’s just a matter of always adding weight to the bar, adding another repetition, “If you could get to the point where you’re squatting 400lbs for 20 reps, stiff-legged deadlifting 400 lbs for 15 reps, curling 200 for ten reps, pressing 200 for ten reps, doing ten dips with 300 lbs around your waist, and chinning with 100 pounds, don’t you think you would be big – I mean awfully big?
 And strong?”
 Obviously!